raselcse07/Download-Images-With-Python/README.md

 # Update Images URL

     You need to change the images URL in Testcase Folder.
-Open the Testcase folder (Download-Images-With-Python/Testcase).
-You will see three files (images.txt, images2.txt, images3.txt).
+Open the Testcase folder (Download-Images-With-Python/Testcase).You will see three files
+    (images.txt, images2.txt, images3.txt).
 These are the test URLs.
-    Every files contain image URLs,     one per line.Just remove these URLs & add your desired URLs.
+    Every files contain image URLs,one per line.Just remove these URLs & add your desired URLs.

     *** If you want one single file that contains all URLs, then modify the test_download_images.py file.
 Open the file test_download_images.py.